-Because the cost of medical care in the United States is high in comparison to costs in other countries, all international students are automatically enrolled in the Aetna Student Health plan (See "Student Health Care Plan").
+Because the cost of medical care in the United States is high in comparison to costs in other countries, all international students must have and maintain qualifying major medical insurance coverage.
+Upon registration, Pacific Union College automatically enrolls international students in an insurance plan that includes minimum coverage of at least \$150,000, medical evacuation and repatriation benefits.